pukkaone/pukkaone.github.io/_posts/2012-07-20-jsp-jersey-mvc-elresolver.md

 Jersey, the JAX-RS reference implementation, includes an [MVC framework](https://blogs.oracle.com/sandoz/entry/mvcj) supporting the rendering of views by JSP templates.
+The application passes a model object to the framework, where the model object implements properties providing the data to render in the JSP template.
 Jersey exposes the model object to the JSP template as a request attribute named "`it`".
 So to read a model property, a JSP template must evaluate an EL expression reading a property of this object, for example, `${it.propertyName}`.
-Writing "`it.`" at the start of every expression is ugly.

-In Spring MVC, an EL expression in a JSP template doesn't need a specific prefix.
-The model is a key-value map, and the framework exposes every model map entry as a request attribute.
+In Spring MVC, you don't have to write a specific prefix at the start of an EL expression to read model data.
+The model is a key-value map, and the framework exposes every entry of the map as a request attribute.

-To avoid having to write "`it.`" in JSP templates with Jersey, I wrote a [custom ELResolver which exposes model properties as implicit objects](https://github.com/pukkaone/webappenhance/blob/master/src/main/java/com/github/pukkaone/jsp/ViewableModelELResolver.java), allowing a JSP template to read a model property with an EL expression like `${propertyName}`.
+To avoid cluttering JSP templates with "`it.`", I wrote a [custom ELResolver which exposes model properties as implicit objects](https://github.com/pukkaone/webappenhance/blob/master/src/main/java/com/github/pukkaone/jsp/ViewableModelELResolver.java), allowing a JSP template to read a model property with an EL expression like `${propertyName}`.